• Skip to primary navigation

 Manuscript Submission Rules

-- All invited manuscripts must be submitted to the Global Surgical Education: Journal of the Association for Surgical Education one (1) month after the ASE meeting (deadline is May 23, 2024).
+• All invited manuscripts must be submitted to the Global Surgical Education: Journal of the Association for Surgical Education approximately 45 days after the ASE meeting (deadline is June 14, 2026).

 Only persons who have made a direct contribution to the content of a paper or abstract submission should be listed as authors.
 The Association for Surgical Education uses the criteria provided by the International Committee on Medical Journal Editors (ICMJE) to determine authorship.
 Each author should have participated sufficiently in the work to take public responsibility for the content.
 Authorship credit should be based only on substantial contributions to: (a) conception and design, or analysis and interpretation of data, (b) drafting the article or revising it critically for important intellectual content, and (c) final approval of the version to be published.
 Conditions (a), (b), and (c) all must be met.